A short explantion of how the NHS is running out money

 This explains why the UK lags behind in the number of staff and hospital beds that it has too.Instead of raising funding the governemtn are adding to the pressure by demanding huge saving, when services are already overtsetched and not meeting the needs of patients.

-Full story in the HSJ, 18 September 2018 A major reconfiguration of services faces referral to the health and social … Read more
+Full story in the HSJ, 27 September 2018 A framework for giving suppliers access to an estimated £300m of new … Read more